texastribune/styleguides/newtribunestyle.md

 #### Icons

-Icons usually fall into two categories, decorative and functional.
+Icons fall into two categories, decorative and functional.

 ##### Decorative

-Decorative icons usually act as a signposts and live near the content that they describe.
+Decorative icons act as a signposts and live near the content that they describe.

 ##### Functional